TheAmazingJeh/Deltarune-Save-Manager/README.md

 # Deltarune Save Manager

-This is a program that can organise and backup saves for you using python!
+This is a program that can organize and backup saves for you using python!

+The only versions that are now being updated are `Deltarune Save Manager.exe` and `main-gui.pyw`

 ## Installation

-Download and run `main.py` to start the program
+Download all files and run `Deltarune Save Manager.exe` to start the program.

-A `.exe` may be available in the future for ease of use.
+It is still possible to run the `.pyw` version as well if you have python and the relevant modules installed on your computer.

 ## Credits